May I reprint your article on my website / social media / newsletter?

 How do I know if I’d be a good mediator?

 Sometimes co-workers, family and friends will wake you to your potential skill as conflict resolutionary.
-I think the best way is to take a basic mediation course, particularly the kind I describe elsewhere on this page, and then ask your instructor for honest feedback.
+It’s helpful to take a basic mediation course, particularly the kind I describe elsewhere on this page, then ask your instructor for honest feedback.
 If you’re taking a course from a credible instructor, and not one whose primary drive is to get you to enroll in more trainings, then this will be helpful, objective feedback.
 If you’ve got good potential, happy day!
 If you stink at it, yes, that’ll be painful to hear, but less painful than investing thousands of dollars and years of your life only to find out later that others aren’t captivated by your skill.
 Mediators, like people in other fields, come in all temperaments and with myriad different talents.

 How should I start a mediation career?